Love and Loss

 Among its many amazing qualities, the Multi-Generational Australian Labradoodle breed is ideal for those with canine allergies, as well as for those looking for a non-shedding dog.
 It is also known for its innate capability for companionship with children and/or adults, which includes its ability to excel in training to provide companionship/therapeutic services for those faced with developmental, emotional, and physical challenges.
 We began to recognize that the very nature of this awesome breed fit well with our passion for doing our part to help others, which is why we maintained continuous training through the testing and achievement of the AKC Good Citizen certification.
 As Sasha approached her one year birthday we reached out to our breeder with our interest in the avenue of starting our own breeding program, of Multi-Generational Australian Labradoodles.

 - In mid-2015 we brought home a new addition to our family — Colonial Village Berkley — a gorgeous smaller medium, caramel colored fleece-coated female.
-Berkley is the initiator of our breeding program.
+Berkley was the initiator of our small, home-based, breeding program.